Luttre: From the Roman times till the Belgian independence

 Following the conquest of Gaul (57B.C-52 A.D), Rome re-organised the new territories.
-Northern Gaul became the province BELGICA with Reims (F) as its capital city.
+Northern Gaul became the province Belgica with Reims (in modern France) as its capital city.
 This province was further divided into ‘civitates’.
-The area that would later become Luttre belonged to civitas Tungrorum with Tongeren (B) as the capital city, and was near civitas Nerviorum with Tournai (B) as capital.
+The area that would later become Luttre belonged to civitas Tungrorum with Tongeren (in modern Belgium) as the capital city, and was near civitas Nerviorum with Tournai as capital.

 The new rulers quickly developed a good road infrastructure (partly based on existing links).
-A ‘service station’ (Roman baths, taverns, stables….) have been discovered by archaeologists at Liberchies (a village located 3 km from Luttre) along the road “Bavai (F) – Tongeren (B) – Köln (D)”.
+A ‘service station’ (Roman baths, taverns, stables….) has been discovered by archaeologists at Liberchies (a village located 3 km from Luttre) along the road “Bavai – Tongeren – Köln”.

 The first document mentioning the name of Luttre dates back to the end of the 13th century.
-It was an agreement between the seignior of Rêves (also seignior of Luttre) and the Monastery controlling the church of Celles (which would become Pont-à-Celles at the end of the 18th century).
+It was an agreement between the seignior of Rêves (also seignior of Luttre) and the monastery controlling the church of Celles (which would become Pont-à-Celles at the end of the 18th century).
 The agreement was signed in 1289 and from that time on, the priest of Celles would come thrice a week to hold services in a newly built chapel in Luttre.

 It is generally agreed that the name of Luttre comes from an old German word “lutere” which means “pure, transparent, limpid water”.

-Luttre was a tax-haven in the duchy of Brabant, extending from Luttre, South of Nivelles (B) till St Hertogenbosch (NL) with Leuven (B) as the capital city.
-Luttre depended on Nivelles – duchy of Brabant – for administrative duties (e.g. taxes, justice) while the birth, marriage and death registers were kept by the priest of Celles which depended on Thuin (B), and thus to the principality of Liège (B).
+Luttre was a tax haven in the duchy of Brabant, extending from Luttre, south of Nivelles, to St. Hertogenbosch with Leuven as the capital city.
+Luttre depended on Nivelles (duchy of Brabant) for administrative duties (e.g. taxes, justice) while the birth, marriage and death registers were kept by the priest of Celles which depended on Thuin, and thus to the principality of Liège (in Belgium).
 The church kept such registers at that time.